tardate/LittleArduinoProjects/playground/AvrHardwarePWM/README.md

 | OCR2B            | OC2B         | 3              | 5        | PD3      |

 Note:

 * regardless of other settings, PWM output will only be generated on a pin if the pinMode is set to OUTPUT.
 * the two outputs for each timer will normally have the same frequency, but can have different duty cycles.

-### Timer Prescalers
+### Timer Pre-scalers

 Each timer has a prescaler that generates the timer clock by dividing the clock source by a prescale factor.
-The clock source is normally the system clock, running at 16MHz on an Ardunio UNO.
+The clock source is normally the system clock, running at 16MHz on an Arduino UNO.
 It is possible to use an external clock - see 17.3 in the datasheet.

 The Timer 0 and Timer 1 prescaler is set in the TCCR0 ,TCCR1 registers (CS12, CS11, CS10).

 For Timer 0 and Timer 1:

 * the prescaler is set in the TCCR0 ,TCCR1 registers (bits CS12, CS11, CS10)
 * the prescaler options are: 1, 8, 64, 256, or 1024.

 The Timer 2:

 * the prescaler is set in the TCCR2 register (bits CS22, CS21, CS20).
 * For Timer 2, the prescaler options are: 1, 8, 32, 64, 128, 256, or 1024.

 ### Waveform Generation Modes